 - Tires: Espoir Sport, 60 TPI, wire bead, double BlackBelt protection, 700x25mm

-Allez line is the most affordable road bike line from Specialized.
+Allez is Specialized’s most affordable road bike line.
 It has an aggressive, performance-oriented geometry, so if you want to hunt your local KOMs (or QOMs) on Strava, commute, or have a spare bike for winter training, Allez may be a good option for you.

 It features a Shimano Claris 2x8spd groupset.
-Yes, this gear range is limited, and jumps between gears are larger, but you will always find the right gear if you don’t ride steep sections.
+Yes, this gear range is limited, and gear jumps are larger, but you will always find the right gear if you don’t ride steep sections.

 Specialized Allez comes with a FACT carbon fiber fork.
 FACT means that Specialized used their rich know-how when designing the fork.
-In other words, the fork is stiff yet flexible to absorb road vibrations and increase your riding comfort.
+In other words, the fork is stiff yet flexible, absorbing road vibrations to improve your riding comfort.

 Allez has partial internal cable routing, and it is compatible with a rear rack and fenders.
-So, you can use it for long-distance trips thanks to the extended storage capacity you get with panniers.
+So, you can use it for long-distance trips thanks to the extended storage capacity provided by panniers.

 Unfortunately, it’s often out of stock, so you may only find it second-hand.